CalebQ42/squashfs/README.md

 A PURE Go library to read and write squashfs.
 Right now I'm focusing on unsquashing.
 Currently IS NOT a functional library.
 Some things that are currently public IS going to become private.
 Not very well documented either.

-It's roughly based on [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs)

 Special thanks to https://dr-emann.github.io/squashfs/ for some VERY important information in an easy to understand format.
-Thanks also to [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs) as I referenced it to figure some things out.
+Thanks also to [distri's squashfs library](https://github.com/distr1/distri/tree/master/internal/squashfs) as I referenced it to figure some things out (and double check others).

 # Working